Consent given to an offering corporation under the Business Corporations Act (Ontario) to continue under the Business Corporations Act (Alberta).

-UPON the application of Poplar Point Energy Inc. (the Filer) to the Ontario Securities Commission (the Commission) requesting the consent of the Commission to continue into another jurisdiction (the Continuance) pursuant to subsection 4(b) of the Regulation;
+UPON the application (the "Application") of Ryland Oil Corporation (the "Applicant") to the Ontario Securities Commission (the "Commission") requesting the consent from the Commission for the Applicant to continue in another jurisdiction (the "Continuance"), as required by subsection 4(b) of the Regulation;

-4. Pursuant to subsection 4(b) of the Regulation, where a corporation is an offering corporation, the Application for Continuance must be accompanied by a consent from the Commission.
+6. Pursuant to subsection 4(b) of the Regulation, where a corporation is an offering corporation under the OBCA, the Application for Continuance must be accompanied by a consent from the Commission.

-5. The Filer is an offering corporation under the OBCA and is a reporting issuer under the Securities Act (Ontario) (the "Act").
+7. The Applicant is an offering corporation under the OBCA and is a reporting issuer under the Securities Act (Ontario) (the "Act").
 The Applicant is also a reporting issuer under the securities legislation of each of the provinces of British Columbia, Alberta and Nova Scotia.

-9. The Filer is not in default under any provision of the Act or the regulations or rules made under the Act.
+9. The Applicant is not in default under any of the rules, regulations or policies of the TSXV.

-10. The Filer is not a party to any proceeding or, to the best of its knowledge, information and belief, any pending proceeding under the Act.
+10. The Applicant is not a party to any proceeding or, to the best of its knowledge, information and belief, any pending proceeding under the Act or under the OBCA.

 AND UPON the Commission being satisfied that to do so would not be prejudicial to the public interest;

-THE COMMISSION HEREBY CONSENTS to the continuance of the Filer as a corporation under the ABCA.
+THE COMMISSION HEREBY CONSENTS to the continuance of the Applicant as a corporation under the ABCA.

 DATED at Toronto on this 19th day of August, 2010